-Design for Life: creating meaning in a distracted world is published by Routledge and will be available from May 1st 2017.
+Design for Life: creating meaning in a distracted world is my latest book, published by Routledge in 2017.

-The design work featured in this book has been described as life-changing, inspiring, disturbing and ferocious.
+The idea featured in this book have been described as life-changing, inspiring, disturbing and ferocious.

 Drawing on wide range of sources and informed by creative practice, Design for Life examines the heart of modern culture and the malaise that underlies today’s moral and environmental crises.
 It is a malaise that is both deep-seated and fundamental to the modern outlook, which is preoccupied with technological progress, growth and the future.
 This has produced a constricted view of life – one that is both destructive and self-reinforcing.